erikeldridge/app-quality-cookbook/static_analysis/style.md

 ## Motivation

-Having an objective style definition can simplify reviews and improve standardization in the code base
+We can use style analysis tools to define an objective standard for code syntax.

+Having a standard style can make code easier to read and avoid subjective debates.

 Prerequisites:

-* IntelliJ, for the IDE portion
+* IntelliJ
+* Maven

 ## Steps

 ### Tooling

 An appropriate tool should be:
-* easily available
+* easily available, so everyone can use it
-* configurable
+* easy to add and disable rules to
 * usable from development and CI machines

 ### Using checkstyle from the command line